darinz/PSL/08_decision_trees/02_loan_example.md

 This comprehensive understanding of decision trees provides a solid foundation for applying them to real-world classification problems and comparing their performance with other machine learning algorithms.

+## Code Implementation

+The loan example and decision tree concepts discussed in this section are implemented in the following code files:

+- **Python Implementation**: [loan_example.py](./code/loan_example.py) - Complete implementation of the loan decision tree example with data generation, tree construction, and performance evaluation
+- **R Implementation**: [loan_example.R](./code/loan_example.R) - R-based implementation of the loan classification problem with detailed analysis and visualization